Who could Kamala Harris pick as her VP? Here are 10 potential running mates

 Transportation Secretary Pete Buttigieg

-Pete Buttigieg, the former mayor of South Bend, Indiana, bested a crowded field of prominent Democratic rivals to win the Iowa caucuses in 2020 when he ran for president.
-But the first openly gay major presidential candidate struggled to gain the support of Black voters and ultimately endorsed Mr. Biden, who later appointed the 42-year-old as his transportation secretary.
+Pete Buttigieg, 42. the former mayor of South Bend, Indiana, bested a crowded field of prominent Democratic rivals to win the Iowa caucuses in 2020 when he ran for president.
+But the first openly gay major presidential candidate struggled to gain the support of Black voters and ultimately endorsed Mr. Biden, who later appointed Buttigieg as his transportation secretary.

-The former Navy intelligence officer and Rhodes Scholar is one of the few Biden administration officials who appears on Fox News.
+The former Navy intelligence officer and Rhodes Scholar is one of the few Biden administration officials who appears for interviews on Fox News.

 North Carolina Gov. Roy Cooper